kopytjuk/kopytjuk.github.io/index.md

 <img src="assets/me.jpg" alt="me" width="400"/>

+Hello world!

+My name is Marat, I am in my late 20s, work and live in Southern Germany.
+I was born in Belarus, got my mechatronics degree in Germany.
+I speak German, English and English.

-Development engineer at Bosch combining cross-domain knowledge in mechatronical systems, robotics, software engineering, cloud and data science towards great products and services.
+I count myself as an interdisciplinary developer who believes that combining cross-domain expertise in mechatronical systems, robotics, software engineering, cloud and data science is essential towards inspiring, efficient, future-proof and reliable products.

 I heavily use Python and [NumFocus](https://numfocus.org/sponsored-projects) stack (e.g. `numpy` and `bokeh`) for my professional and hobby projects.